Molecular Medicine MS

 Although standardized test scores are not required for admission, official copies of scores from the Graduate Record Examination (GRE) or Medical College Admission Test (MCAT) may be considered if submitted as part of the application.

 International applicants (non-United States citizens) must meet the same requirements for admission as students from the United States.
-In addition to the above requirements, applicants whose native language is not English must demonstrate the ability to speak, write, and understand the English language by submitting an acceptable score from the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
+In addition to the above requirements, applicants whose native language is not English must demonstrate the ability to speak, write and understand the English language by submitting an acceptable score from the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).

 Acceptance into the program will be decided by considering the sum of the applicant’s undergraduate curriculum, cumulative GPA, recommendation letters, and relevant research or professional experiences.

 Online applications are considered year-round.
-Potential students are encouraged to apply no later than July 20 for Fall admission or December 7 for Spring admission.
+Potential students are encouraged to apply no later than July 20 for fall admission or December 7 for spring admission.

 Additional Information